 This No Action alternative would limit VA's ability to provide health care services to Veterans in the region, and thus does not meet the purpose of or need for the Proposed Action.
-However, the No Action alternative is analyzed in detail in this EA in accordance with the CEQ regulations and serves as a baseline against which the potential effects of the Proposed Action can be compared.
+However, the No Action alternative is analyzed in detail in this EA and serves as a baseline against which the potential effects of the Proposed Action can be compared.